 We are subject to certain legal and regulatory claims, including lawsuits arising in the normal course of business.
 We maintain various insurance coverages to minimize financial risk associated with these claims.
-We have estimated and provided accruals for probable losses and related legal fees associated with certain of its litigation in the accompanying consolidated financial statements.
+We have estimated and provided accruals for probable losses and related legal fees associated with certain litigation in the accompanying consolidated financial statements.
 While we cannot predict the outcome of these proceedings, in management's opinion and based on reports of counsel, any liability arising from these matters individually and in the aggregate will not have a material effect on our operating results or financial condition, after giving effect to provisions already recorded.

-6. Commitments and Contingencies (Continued)
+7. Commitments and Contingencies (Continued)

-In addition to the matters described above, we have accrued \$5.7 million as of March 31, 2009 for potential and asserted backcharges from several customers of our large multi-family operation based in Texas.
-The related expense is included in "Cost of Services" and the accrual is included in "Other Current Liabilities."
+In addition to the matters described above, we have accrued \$6.5 million as of March 31, 2010 for potential and asserted backcharges from several customers of our large multi-family operation based in Texas.
+The additions and reductions to the accrual were included in "Cost of Services."
+The accrual is included in "Other Current Liabilities."
 We believe these accruals reflect a probable outcome with respect to such backcharges and potential backcharges, however, if we are not successful in resolving these disputes, we may in the future experience a material adverse effect on our operating results.

-The following table shows the remaining backcharges as of March 31, 2009 (in thousands):
+The following table summarizes the backcharge activity during the three months ended March 31, 2010 (in thousands):